-Sometimes, it seems like there’s a million questions to answer before you even buy a shed.
-You might even find yourself asking whether it’s cheaper to build your own shed.
-Not to worry though – we’re here to help you answer all those questions.
+Sometimes, it seems like a million questions to answer before you even buy one.
+You might even find yourself asking whether is it cheaper to build your own shed.
+Not to worry, though – we’re here to help you answer all those questions.

 - Choose your shed site